-- Flower Option: Enjoy a bouquet of flowers cut fresh from Harman’s fields each week, beginning the first week of July through the last week of August.
-The cost is $120.00
+- Flower Option: Enjoy a bouquet of flowers cut fresh from Harman’s fields each week, beginning the last week of June through the last week of August.
+The cost is $150.00

 Upon signing up and receiving payment, you will be added to our CSA and general e-mail list to receive any information necessary to keep you up to date on what is happening.
 We will notify you prior to the first week of distribution.

 We go to great lengths to determine the least amount of protectants and fertilizer to apply in order to achieve both the highest quality and an affordable product while staying environmentally friendly.
 We are constantly monitoring our crops and also have a crop consultant to help us detect potential disease and insect problems.
 If a situation occurs that warrants action, control measures are taken in a safe and timely manner.
 We sample the soil in each field on the farm where vegetables will be grown.
 From this test, we are able to determine the nutrient needs for the growing season.
 We plant cover crops to help build the soil and prevent erosion.
 We also capture any runoff water from the fields in a pond and use that to irrigate our fields using drip irrigation.

 2. When and where should I pick up my share?

 Shares should be picked up between 10:00 and 5:15 on your chosen pickup day (Tuesday, Wednesday, or Thursday).
 Your day will stay the same throughout the entire season.
 Shares are picked up at: